Jinger Duggar Shares Snowy Snap Alongside Husband Jeremy Vuolo

 Jinger Duggar shared a snowy snap alongside her handsome husband Jeremy Vuolo on Instagram.
-The twosome posed for photographer Matt Coeler, who was tagged in the pic, where the two huddled close to one another in a winter wonderland setting.
+The twosome posed for photographer Matt Coeler, who was tagged in the pic, where the two huddled close to one another.

-The twosome posed in an outdoor area of what appeared to be the white-capped mountains of California.
+The winter wonderland setting was an outdoor area with what appeared to be the white-capped mountains of California in the background.

-Jinger wore a pink knitted hat with a pom-pom atop it.
+Jinger wore a pink knitted hat with a pompom atop it.
 Her blond hair hung down over her shoulders.
 She had on a long, black coat over a pair of dark jeans.
 She leaned into her husband of four years and placed her left hand atop his heart.
 Her wedding ring was visible.

-Jeremy showed off his style with a tan baseball hat worn backward atop his head.
+Jeremy showed off his style with a tan baseball hat worn backward on his head.
 He added a gray turtleneck sweater and black pants to his overall look.

 Fans found the snap to be a wonderful example of the duo’s affection for one another.